tebl/SMS2_Composite_Board/README.md

 ![Sega Master System II Back](https://github.com/tebl/SMS2_Composite_Board/raw/master/gallery/2019-06-08%2016.48.37.jpg)
 ![Install](https://github.com/tebl/SMS2_Composite_Board/raw/master/gallery/2019-06-08%2001.18.07.jpg)

+The extra wires going to the 64-pin chip (leg is cut to make this work) is used in combination with the switch to toggle between 50 and 60Hz.
+In PAL consoles this is used to let us play the game at full speed, just like the japanese and american consoles.
+At this point I consider the stock 50Hz setting "easy"-mode!

 # Schematic
 The supplied KiCad files should be sufficient as both a schematic and as a  starting point for ordering PCBs (basically you could just zip the contents of the export folder and upload that on a fabrication site), the schematic is also available in [PDF-format](https://github.com/tebl/SMS2_Composite_Board/raw/master/export/Master%20System%20II%20Video%20Board.pdf) and this is what you'll need to print and work your way through this things don't work as expected after assembly.